Mango Glycemic Index

-People who are prediabetes are prone to establishing type 2 diabetes, which may impact other consequences like heart disease or stroke.
+People with prediabetes are prone to establishing type 2 diabetes, which may impact other consequences like heart disease or stroke.

 If you want to understand the Glycemic index, or GI in medical terms, it is a step to determine how fast it may rise to blood sugar levels in the body.
-Mostly it is more considered to Diabetic patient's diet control.
+Mostly it is more considered for Diabetic patients' diet control.

 In a straightforward language, when you consume any carb, your digestive tract breaks it into sugar that enters your bloodstream.

 It is a parameter that grades your food from zero to 100.
-Foods with a higher glycemic index digest quickly and absorbed in the body, which results in blood sugar rise.
+Foods with a higher glycemic index digest quickly and are absorbed in the body, resulting in increased blood sugar.

-Foods with a low Glycemic Index will absorb and digest a bit slower in your tummy, which might make blood sugar levels climb a bit slower.
+Foods with a low Glycemic Index will absorb and digest a bit slower in your tummy, making blood sugar levels climb slower.

-Those foods which position on a high grade on the GI scale are often high in handling sugar and carbohydrates.
-This food gets digested with fast absorption, resulting in a faster rise of blood sugar levels and later fall in the rise.
+Those foods with a high grade on the GI scale are often high in handling sugar and carbohydrates.
+This food gets digested with fast absorption, resulting in a faster rise in blood sugar levels and later fall.

 But these foods may be useful in proteins and nutrients along with fiber.

-Always be aware that a low GI food doesn't mean it will be healthy food as always.
+Always be aware that low GI food doesn't mean it will be healthy food as always.